aquasecurity/lmdrouter/README.md

 1. `make test`

 ## How to Use
-1. set the environment variable `LAMBDA_JWT_ROUTER_NO_CORS=true` to disable adding a CORS OPTIONS handler to every route automatically
+1. set the environment variable `LAMBDA_JWT_ROUTER_NO_CORS` to `true` to disable adding a CORS OPTIONS handler to every route automatically
-   1. If you do not set it manually - the default value will be `*`
+   1. If you do not set it manually - the default value will be `false` (all endpoints have CORS added by default)
 2. set the environment variable `LAMBDA_JWT_ROUTER_CORS_METHODS` to configure which CORS methods you would like to support
    1. If you do not set it manually - the default value will be `*`
 3. set the environment variable `LAMBDA_JWT_ROUTER_CORS_ORIGIN` to configure which CORS origins you would like to support